tobiasrademacher/avd-test/README.md

 # Implementing Azure Virtual Desktop in the enterprise

-## NOTE: This workshop will retire November 16, 2023.
-This workshop is no longer being maintained.

 Contoso Healthcare, headquartered in Los Angeles, California, is a national healthcare provider with a network of affiliate hospitals and doctor’s offices located throughout North America.
 These locations continue to grow through acquisition.
 The nature of their business requires a high level of security of personal identifiable information (PII) for their employees.

 Contoso currently has approximately 250 workstations within their environment with business applications for non-clinical users from the Developer, Finance, and Knowledge departments.
 Contoso is currently supporting existing data centers in California and Northern Virginia with VMware for the server control plane and a partial deployment of Citrix virtual desktop infrastructure.
 These locations are connected with a private WAN connection and a backup VPN over broadband.